Christie Brinkley

-Christie Lee Brinkley (née Hudson; born February 2, 1954) is an American model, actress, and entrepreneur.
-Brinkley gained worldwide fame with her appearances in Sports Illustrated Swimsuit Issues, ultimately appearing on an unprecedented three consecutive covers in 1979, 1980, and 1981.
-She spent 25 years as the face of CoverGirl, has appeared on over 500 magazine covers, and has signed contracts with major brands—both fashion and non-fashion.
+Christie Lee Brinkley (née Hudson; born February 2, 1954) is an American model.
+Brinkley appeared on an unprecedented three consecutive covers of Sports Illustrated Swimsuit Issues in 1979, 1980, and 1981.
+She spent 25 years as the face of CoverGirl; has appeared on over 500 magazine covers; and has signed contracts with major brands, both fashion and non-fashion.

-Brinkley went on to work as an actress, illustrator, television personality, photographer, writer, designer, and activist for human and animal rights and the environment.
-Brinkley has been married four times, most notably between 1985 and 1994 to musician Billy Joel, having appeared in several of his music videos.
+Brinkley went on to work as an actress, illustrator, television personality, author, photographer, writer, designer, and activist for human and animal rights and the environment.
+Brinkley has been married four times, including to musician Billy Joel between 1985 and 1994, having appeared in several of his music videos.
 Her fourth marriage, to architect Peter Cook, ended in a much-publicized 2008 divorce.
-With a career spanning more than three decades, magazines such as Allure and Men's Health have named Brinkley one of the most attractive women of all time.
+Magazines such as Allure and Men's Health have named Brinkley one of the most attractive women of all time.

 Early life

-Brinkley was born Christie Lee Hudson in Monroe, Michigan on February 2, 1954, the daughter of Marjorie (née Bowling) and Herbert Hudson.
+Brinkley was born Christie Lee Hudson in Monroe, Michigan, on February 2, 1954, the daughter of Marjorie (née Bowling) and Herbert Hudson.

 Her family moved to Canoga Park, Los Angeles, California, where her mother Marjorie later met and married television writer Donald Brinkley in Bel Air, Los Angeles.
 Donald adopted Christie and her brother Greg Brinkley.
 During this time, the family lived in Malibu and then the Brentwood neighborhoods of Los Angeles.
 Brinkley was educated at Paul Revere Junior High School and attended Le Lycée Français de Los Angeles from 9th to 12th grade.

 After graduation in 1972, she moved to Paris to study art.